Word Meanings - CONSCIOUSNESS - Book Publishers vocabulary database

 1. Destitute of reason; as, a reasonless man or mind.
 Shak.
 2. Void of reason; not warranted or supported by reason; unreasonable.
 This proffer is absurd and reasonless.
 Shak. - FEELINGLY

-An impression, or the consciousness of an impression, made upon the central nervous organ, through the medium of a sensory or afferent nerve or one of the organs of sense; a feeling, or state of consciousness, whether agreeable or disagreeable, - UNDERSTANDINGLY
+An impression, or the consciousness of an impression, made upon the central nervous organ, through the medium of a sensory or afferent nerve or one of the organs of sense; a feeling, or state of consciousness, whether agreeable or disagreeable, - PASSIONAL

 In an understanding manner; intelligibly; with full knowledge or comprehension; intelligently; as, to vote upon a question understandingly; to act or judge understandingly.
 The gospel may be neglected, but in can not be understandingly disbelieved. - SENTIMENTALLY